dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 In addition, we can use an alternative syntax for handling promise rejections, by using the built-in catch method, as shown in the following listing.

 As listing 6.13 shows, we can chain in the catch method after the then method, to also provide an error callback that will be invoked when a promise gets rejected.
 In this example, this is a matter of personal style.
-Both options work equally well, but later, when working with chains of promises, we’ll see an example in which chaining the catch method is useful.
+Both options work equally well, but later, when working with chains of promises, we'll see an example in which chaining the catch method is useful.

 In addition to explicit rejection (via the reject call), a promise can also be rejected implicitly, if an exception occurs during its processing.
 Take a look at the following example.